Dandelion

 Brief description

-The substances contained in a plant suggest its effects.
-Different parts have a different composition.
-Dandelions are rich in glycosides (taraxacoides), alkaloids, phenols, tannins, flavonoids (lutein derivatives), and proteins.
-They also contain phytosterols, minerals (calcium, magnesium, iron, silicon…), as well as vitamins A, C, D, E, and B.
+Its effects can be inferred from its substance content.
+The different parts of the plant have different compositions.
+Dandelion is rich in glycosides ( taraxacoside), alkaloids, phenols, tannins, flavonoids (luteolin derivatives) and proteins.
+There are also phytosterols, minerals (calcium, magnesium, iron, silicon...), vitamins A, C, D, E and B.

 Root:

-The root contains polysaccharides, e.g. insulin, free simple sugars (glucose, fructose, sucrose), carotenoids (lutein), fatty acids (myristic acids), minerals, pectin, etc.
+Polysaccharides such as inulin, free simple sugars (glucose, fructose, sucrose), carotenoids (lutein), fatty acids (myristic acid), minerals, pectin, etc. can be found in the root.

 • Taraxacolid-0-β-glucopyranoside